 9.)
 Improves Self-Esteem & Subjective Well-Being:

 By exploring the numerous psychological benefits provided by meditation, a clear correlation emerges between the practice and increasing levels of subjective well-being.
-Since many of the most prevalent mental health disorders in the western world are caused by over-identifiying with thoughts, emotions and behaviors, meditation naturally promotes psychological health because it allows individuals to separate themselves from their overtly associative nature.
+Since many of the most prevalent mental health disorders in the Western world are caused by over-identifying with thoughts, emotions, and behaviors, meditation naturally promotes psychological health because it allows individuals to separate themselves from their overtly associative nature.